Rise-Vision/rise-data-rss/README.md

 The component logs the following events to BQ:

-- **rss-start**: The component receives the start event and commences execution.
+- **start received**: The component receives the start event and commences execution.
+- **data received**: The component successfully retrieved data from the feed.
-- **rss-data-update**: The component detected new data in the feed and reported it to the consumer.
+- **data provided**: The component detected new data from the feed and provided it to the client.
-- **rss-feed-parser-error**: The component was not able to connect to feed-parser.
-- **rss-data-error**: The component received an error from feed-parser.
+- **data error**: The component received an error from feed-parser.
 The details of the error will be provided as part of the log.
+- **request error**: The component was not able to connect to feed-parser.
+- **client offline**: The component was not able to connect to feed-parser because the client has connectivity issues.

+### Offline play

+The component supports offline play out of the box, relying on the browser for Cache API availability.

+Every time a successful request to the feed is made, the response is stored locally in the cache.
+In case connectivity is lost, the latest cached version will be available.
+Upon a Player restart, if a cached version exists it will be used until connectivity is restored.

 ## Built With
 - [Polymer 3](https://www.polymer-project.org/)